A Missing Teen Whose Parents Were Found Dead in Wisconsin May Have Been Seen in Miami

-Officials say that Jayne Closs, a missing teenage girl from Barron, Wisconsin whose parents were found dead this week, may have been spotted 1,750 miles away in Miami.
+Officials say that Jayme Closs, a missing teenage girl from Barron, Wisconsin whose parents were found dead this week, may have been spotted 1,750 miles away in Miami.

 The Miami Police Department said that Closs, 13, was possibly seen Monday afternoon at a gas station just outside of the Florida city’s Little Havana neighborhood.
 Police said that if the young girl spotted was indeed Closs, she was in a black Ford Explorer with Wisconsin license plate I60WER.